Bosom Buddies: Breast Cancer Support Group

-Location: Fort Walton Beach Medical Center, 3rd floor, classroom PCU-A
+Location: Fort Walton Beach Medical Center, 3rd Floor, Classroom A

-The Cancer Care Center at Fort Walton Beach Medical Center, in conjunction with The American Cancer Society, will host the Man-to-Man Education and Support Group.
+The Cancer Care Center at Fort Walton Beach Medical Center hosts the Man-to-Man Education and Support Group.
 Participants learn about prostate cancer and discuss topics relating to its treatment, side effects, and how to cope with the disease.

 Look Good...
 Feel Better